 The conceptual framework for services of the Title V MCH Block Grant (Figure 2) is envisioned as a pyramid with four tiers of services and levels of funding that provide comprehensive services for mothers and children.
 Unique to the MCH Block Grant, it is the only federal program that consistently provides services at all levels of the pyramid, including direct healthcare services.
 EHDI programs have utilized funding as the payer of last resort for direct services not covered by any other program.
-In 2011, six states, including Arkansas, Arizona, Hawaii, Louisiana, North Carolina, and Wyoming, reported

-The Title V Maternal and Child Health program is the longest-lasting public health legislation in the history of the United States.
-Much of Massachuetts' EHDI's strategic planning has been focused on supporting and connecting families to other families with similar life experiences.
-They have taken a "life course" approach to their work recognizing that early life experiences impact lifetime health in their Title V Block Grant Annual Report that they have utilized Title V funds to purchase hearing aids or hearing services for families lacking other funding sources (MCH Bureau, n.d)
+In 2011, six states, including Arkansas, Arizona, Hawaii, Louisiana, North Carolina, and Wyoming, reported in their Title V Block Grant Annual Report that they have utilized Title V funds to purchase hearing aids or hearing services for families lacking other funding sources (MCH Bureau, n.d)

+Much of Massachuetts'

+EHDI's strategic

+planning has been

+focused on supporting

+and connecting families

+to other families with

+similar life experiences.

+They have taken a

+"life course" approach

+to their work-

+recognizing that early

+life experiences impact

+lifetime health